Health & Safety Risk Assessment

 Suitable and Sufficient

-The Management Regulations say risk assessments must be ‘suitable and sufficient’.
-However, it doesn’t go on to define what this means!
+The Management Regulations explain that risk assessments must be ‘suitable and sufficient’.
+However, rather unhelpfully, the regulations don’t go on to define what this means.

-Put simply though a risk assessment is a careful examination of what, in your work, could cause harm to people.
-The aim is to decide what steps are needed to reduce injury and ill-health and comply with Health & Safety law.
+Put simply though, a risk assessment is a careful examination of what, in your work, could cause harm to people.
+The aim is to decide what steps are needed to reduce injury and ill-health and comply with health and safety law.

 A general risk assessment should:

-- identify whether those controls are enough to comply with Health & Safety law
+- Identify whether those controls are enough to comply with health and safety law; and

 A risk assessment can be divided into a basic six-step approach:

 In identifying hazards, you may have noticed some risks have already been addressed.
-The legal duty is to reduce the remaining ‘residual risk’ to as low a level as ‘reasonably practicable’.
+As an employer, it is your legal duty to reduce the remaining ‘residual risk’ to as low a level as ‘reasonably practicable’.

-Risk assessments typically judge whether the risk level of someone being injured is high, medium or low – thereby setting the timetable for reducing risk:
+Risk assessments typically judge whether the risk level of someone being injured is high, medium or low – thereby setting the time frame for reducing risk:

 In some cases, no action will be needed.
-But you have to make sure you’re complying with the law by reducing the risk to as low a level as reasonably practicable.
+However, you must make sure you’re complying with the law by reducing the risk to as low a level as reasonably practicable.

 Risk assessments are living documents and need regular review.
 They must be reviewed if there:

-- is a reason to believe it is no longer valid
+- is a reason to believe it is no longer valid; and/or

 Accidents, ill-health and dangerous occurrences or ‘near misses’ should always prompt review.